AIGA Austin Fellow | AIGA National Board of Directors | IBM Distinguished Design Executive

 Scores are based on a 10-point system for each of the six following criteria:

-Each judge's scores will be totaled (60 points maximum) and the averages will determine award recognition levels.
+Each juror's scores will be totaled (60 points maximum) and the averages will determine award recognition levels.
 Student entries will be judged separately using the same criteria.

 10: Clearly excellent work.
 Best of the best.
 No weak spots.